ASF

 State-space block diagram: input, state trajectory, output

-2. Solution: the matrix exponential and superposition
+I.2.
+Solution: the matrix exponential and superposition

 Before any structural property of [eq:state-eq-linear] can be checked, we need the trajectory it produces.
-The linear system already has a closed-form solution, and every section from Section 3 onward is a statement about that formula rather than about the differential equation directly.
+The linear system already has a closed-form solution, and every section from Section I.3 onward is a statement about that formula rather than about the differential equation directly.

 Definition (Matrix exponential).